ibm-cloud-docs/containers/cs_worker_plan.md

 **What flavors are available to me?** </br>
 Classic standard clusters can be created on [virtual](#vm) and [bare metal](#bm) worker nodes.
 If you require additional local disks, you can also choose one of the bare metal flavors that are designed for [software-defined storage](#sds) solutions, such as Portworx.
 Depending on the level of hardware isolation that you need, virtual worker nodes can be set up as shared or dedicated nodes, whereas bare metal machines are always set up as dedicated nodes.
 If you create a free classic cluster, your cluster is provisioned with the smallest virtual worker node flavor on shared infrastructure.

-VPC compute clusters can be provisioned as standard clusters on shared [virtual](#vm) worker nodes only, and must be created in one of the supported [multizone-capable metro cities](/docs/containers?topic=containers-regions-and-zones#zones).
+VPC clusters can be provisioned as standard clusters on shared [virtual](#vm) worker nodes only, and must be created in one of the supported [multizone-capable metro cities](/docs/containers?topic=containers-regions-and-zones#zones).
 Free VPC clusters are not supported.

 Gateway-enabled classic clusters are created with a `compute` pool of compute worker nodes and a `gateway` pool of gateway worker nodes by default.
 During cluster creation you can specify the isolation and flavor for the compute worker nodes, but by default the gateway worker nodes are created on shared virtual machines with the `u3c.2x4` flavor.
 If you want to change the isolation and flavor of the gateway worker nodes, you can [create a new gateway worker pool](/docs/containers?topic=containers-add_workers#gateway_replace) to replace the `gateway` worker pool.